katefike/sage/README.md

         - Sending emails
         - Retrieving emails
     - Useful commands for troubleshooting problems with the following
+        - Digital Ocean Droplet VM
+        - Ansible
-        - Server
+        - Docker
-        - Postfix
+        - Python
-        - Dovecot
+        - Postfix/Dovecot Container
         - MX Container
         - Postgres Container
-        - Docker
-        - Python
 - [Local Development](docs/local_development.md): Provides local development setup instructions, how to create an ephemeral version of Sage for deployment testing (this part costs money), and using Pytest.
 - [Disaster Recovery](docs/disaster_rcovery.md): Provides disaster recovery instructions.
 This is helpful for when something is deeply wrong with your current Sage deployment, but you have data in the MX and/or DB that you don't want to lose.
 The guide describes how to create a brand new Sage deployment and attach your existing data to it.